When To Start With Spectral Analysis

 It’s also remarkably freeing.

-Many people describe it as returning home to themselves.
+Many clients describe it as returning home to themselves.

-Ideal if: the goal is effortless elegance and a wardrobe that energizes rather than drains.
+Ideal if: the goal is effortless elegance and a wardrobe that energizes both you and your audience rather than drains.

 So, what is the best age to start?

-The moment you’re ready for accurate guidance that aligns your internal radiance with your external radiance —not trends, not outdated theories, not emotions, not guesses.
+The moment you’re ready for accurate guidance that aligns your internal authority with your external radiance —not trends, not outdated theories, not emotions, not guesses.

 For teenagers: learning.